Rdenz/Rdenz/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from PH
+I'm a self-taught passionate FrontEnd developer and BackEnd Developer from PH

 **About me**

-- 💼 FrontEnd Engineer | Software Developer
+- 💼 FrontEnd Engineer | Software Developer | IT Support

-- 📈 Wanna be a Ethical Hacker
+- 📈 Wanna be a Ethical Hacker?
+PM for more info

 - ❤️ I love writing TypeScript, and building fun experiments on type-level